-We will soon be restarting our ‘dig in’ sessions for families with pre-school children every Friday morning from 10am – midday, working together to grow and eat fresh fruit and vegetables in our idyllic secret garden.
+We will soon be restarting our ‘dig in’ sessions for families with pre-school children every Friday morning from 10am – midday, working together to grow and eat fresh fruit and vegetables in our idyllic gallery garden.

-Keep a lookout on our home page for updates or join the learning newsletter here
+Keep a lookout on our home page for updates or join the learning newsletter here.

 We also partner with local and national organisations providing bespoke workshops for the wider community including Age UK, BOSCO Centre for Young People, Riverside Parents Group and the Rotherhithe Family Centre.